nus-cs2103/website-base/admin/common-commentary-fragment.md

 A few weeks ago, you learned how to interpret UML diagrams.
 More recently, you learned how to draw diagrams to match code.
 There's a third use of models: as an aid for coming up with a design _before_ the code is written.

-While this module doesn't ask you to come up with detailed designs before writing code (i.e., our approach leans closer to the _agile_ design rather than the _full design upfront_ approach), this third use of models come in handy at times.
+While this course doesn't ask you to come up with detailed designs before writing code (i.e., our approach leans closer to the _agile_ design rather than the _full design upfront_ approach), this third use of models come in handy at times.
 Let's learn a bit about that too.
 </div>